Moments Economy Architecture Specification

 The architecture integrates four specifications.
 Each is referenced where relevant.

-Common Governance Model (CGM): Geometric theory of coherent measurement identifying the tetrahedral structure (K₄) and target aperture (≈ 0.0207).
+Common Governance Model (CGM): Geometric theory of coherent measurement identifying the intrinsic fourfold structure and target aperture (≈ 0.0207).

 GitHub: Gyroscopic Alignment Research Lab